policykit/policykit/docs/source/sample_policies.rst

 .. code-block:: python

-    # When 60 minutes has passed, close the process and decide whether this policy has PASSED or FAILED
+    # When 3 days have passed, close the process and decide whether this policy has PASSED or FAILED

     import datetime

-    if proposal.get_time_elapsed() > datetime.timedelta(minutes=60):
+    if proposal.get_time_elapsed() > datetime.timedelta(days=3):
         result = metagov.close_process()
         yes_votes = result.outcome["votes"]["yes"]
         no_votes = result.outcome["votes"]["no"]